Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-GitHub.md

 ### Task Status Mappings

-In task status mappings, there are 3 possible statuses from GitHub that need to be accounted for.
+In task status mappings, there are 4 possible statuses from GitHub that need to be accounted for.
-The possible statuses are "open", "closed", and "merged".
+The possible statuses are "open", "started", "closed", and "merged".
+These are case sensitive.

-"open" represents an open pull request in GitHub, "closed" represents a rejected pull request, and "merged" represents an accepted and merged pull request.
+These external keys mean the following:

+- open: The pull request is either open or a draft in GitHub, but nobody has commented on it
+- started: The pull request is either open or a draft and includes a comment
+- closed: the pull request was rejected & closed
+- merged: the pull request was merged & closed

 ![](img/Using_Spira_with_GitHub_217.png)